How the Lungs Work

 You can take these steps to help protect your lungs from injury or disease:

 - Avoid secondhand tobacco smoke by staying away from places where smoking is allowed.
-Ask friends and family members who smoke not to do it in the house or car.
+Ask friends and family members who smoke not to do it in the house or the car.

 - Reduce indoor air pollution by making sure that the places where you live and work are well ventilated and cleaned regularly to prevent the buildup of allergens, dust, and mold.
-You can also remove products that create fumes, such as strong cleaning products and aerosols.
+You can also remove products that create fumes, such as strong cleaning fluids and aerosols.
 Avoid burning solid fuels such as wood for heating and cooking.

 - Use protective gear if you work in an industry that involves exposure to dust, silica, allergens, chemical fumes, or other indoor or outdoor air pollution.